-Wendy Warner is an American artist and naturalist who devoted her artwork to representing the light, movement and colors of the natural world.
+Janet “Wendy” Warner (1926 - 2025) was an American artist and naturalist who devoted her artwork to representing the light, movement, and colors of the natural world.
 She worked primarily in impressionistic transparent watercolor, and actively created artwork her entire adult life until retiring her studio in 2022.

 "The watercolor medium can catch fleeting changes of light and the subtleties of shadows and mass.
 As a result, all of my sketches and paintings done on location are watercolors.
 My works in oils and acrylics are studio pieces and usually a composite of many watercolors and sketches.
 Some are purely imaginative or done from memory."

-Born in Buffalo, NY, Wendy studied sculpture with Concita Scaravaglione at Sarah Lawrence College and painting with Jean Henrich.
+Born in Buffalo, NY, Wendy studied sculpture with Concetta Scaravaglione at Sarah Lawrence College in Bronxville, NY, and continued her studies with Jean Henrich in Buffalo.

-Wendy continued to learn and refine the art of watercolor from Robert Blair, a prominent artist from the Buffalo area.
+Wendy continued to learn and refine the art of watercolor from Robert N. Blair, a prominent artist from Holland, NY.
 She painted and traveled with Robert and his wife, Jeanette.
-She was active in the Buffalo art and social scene, and a devoted supporter of the Sierra Club.
+She was active in the Buffalo art and social scene, a member of the Buffalo Society of Artists, and a devoted supporter of the Sierra Club.

 "For subject matter I prefer out-of-the-way places accessible on foot or, in the west, by horseback where there is quiet, and where one can absorb the scene until the inner eye truly sees and the hand and brush can find the proper rhythm."